alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 Clicking on empty space closes the note.

 The blue line around the planet or moon indicates its landable.
 Multiple rings are shown by a gap in the ring.

+# Export
+Use the excel icon to export the current travel history data to a CSV file for spreadsheets like excel.